Bhoja: Legends

-In terms of the number of legends centered around him, Bhoja is comparable to the Vikramaditya.
+In terms of the number of legends centered around him, Bhoja is comparable to the legendary Vikramaditya.
 Sheldon Pollock describes Bhoja as "the most celebrated poet-king and philosopher-king of his time, and perhaps of any Indian time".
 Bhoja came to be featured in several legends as a righteous scholar-king, who was the ultimate judge of literary qualities and generously rewarded good poets and writers.
 Most of these legends were written three to five centuries after his death.

 Apart from epigraphic records, much of the information about Bhoja comes from these legendary accounts, including Merutunga's Prabandha-Chintamani (14th century), Rajavallabha's Bhoja-Charitra (15th century), and Ballala's Bhoja-Prabandha (17th century).
 However, many of the popular legends about Bhoja do not have any historical basis.
 For example, the Bhoja-Prabandha anachronistically describes the ancient poet Kalidasa as a contemporary of Bhoja.

 In order to enhance their imperial claims, the Paramaras promoted several legends associating Bhoja with the ancient legendary kings.
 For example, in Simhasana Dvatrimsika (popularly known as Singhasan Battisi), Bhoja finds a throne of Vikramaditya, and each of the 32 divine figurines attached to the throne tell him a story about Vikramaditya.
 A Bhavishya Purana legend describes Bhoja as a descendant of Vikramaditya and Shalivahana.
 According to this legend, the mleccha (foreign) influence had corrupted Indian culture by the time of Bhoja's ascension.
 Bhoja marched up to the banks of the Indus river, and defeated several mleccha kings.
 The poet Kalidasa, who accompanied him, magically turned into ashes a mleccha named Mahamada, whose followers came to be known as Muslim (The character Mahamada is based on Muhammad possibly combined with Mahmud of Ghazni).
 After returning to his capital, Bhoja established Sanskrit language among the top three varnas and Prakrit language among the Shudras.
 During his 50-year reign, Aryavarta (the land between the Himalayas and the Vindhyas) became a blessed land where the varna system was established.
 On the other hand, caste mixture took place beyond the Vindhyas (that is, in South India).
 Again, this is an imaginary account not supported by any historical evidence.